We are here to help you connect with our students!

 Our students' backgrounds range from fresh out of high school to experienced adults seeking additional training or changing careers.
 All courses of study at Bucks are designed to prepare our students to make substantial contributions in the workplace in addition to providing students with a solid liberal arts education.
 Therefore, our Career Services office strives to partner with area employers.

-Please review the Guidelines for Recruiters before registering to post a local job on our Online Job Board.
+Please review the Recruiting Opportunities and Guidelines before registering to post a local job on our Online Job Board.

 Online Job Board

 Post your full and part-time jobs and internships on the Bucks Online Job Board for free!
 Read the Online Job Board Guide for Employers and follow the instructions for Creating a Free Account.

 For a nominal fee you may also post your openings with multiple schools within the NACElink network by changing #3 on the instructions for Creating a Free Account on the Online Job Board Guide for Employers.

 In addition to promoting the Bucks Online Job Board to students, upon request and with proper documentation, Career Services will forward your posting to the appropriate faculty members for distribution and post it on campus bulletin boards.